Religion, Philosophy and Ethics

 The course is designed to enable candidates to:

-Religious Education is regarded as an academic subject by all universities and colleges.
+RPE is regarded as an academic subject by all universities and colleges.
 It is offered at degree level where modules studied for the A level can be explored in greater depth.
 Universities offer a wide variety of content choice within Religion, Philosophy and Ethics.
 The subject proves to be of valuable preparation for many university degrees including Law, Medicine and Psychology as well as future employment, for example in journalism or the Civil Service.